For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 http://backpackingqueensland.com.au/cairns-and-tropical-north/ over 7 years ago

 The comparison feature at http://www.mydriveholiday.com.au is very useful for travelers who are in the planning stage to hiring a campervan.
 The website got a huge of campers from different companies and you can all compare and book them right then, just like expedia.
-But the advantage is yours because you can compare all rates and features quickly about 6 years agoAnswered by Sydney via Travellr.com
+But the advantage is yours because you can compare all rates and features quickly over 6 years agoAnswered by Sydney via Travellr.com